gateschema/gateschema-form-react/README.md

 ## Q&A
 ### Custom validation ?
-This form component is GateSchema driven.
-You should [define your GateSchema keyword](https://github.com/GateSchema/gateschema-js/blob/master/docs/api.md#addkeywordkeyword-keyword-msgs-msgs-void) for custom validations
+This form component is driven by gateschema.
+You should [define your GateSchema keyword](https://github.com/gateschema/gateschema-js/blob/master/docs/api.md#addkeywordkeyword-keyword-msgs-msgs-void) for custom validations
 ### Conditional fields ?
 Use `switch` keyword
 ```js